“I would have despaired (lost hope) unless I had believed that I would see the goodness of the LORD In the land of the living. Psalm 27: 13

 The doctor said, “There is no hope.
 This baby will not live to be six months old.”

 I don’t remember much about the drive to the hospital.
-There were no words, just a shocked and sad quietness that hovered over us.
+There were no words, just a sad quietness that hovered over my 5 siblings and me.